bobuk/hiring-here/Middle_DevOps.md

 ## Qualifications

 ### Education and Experience

-- Bachelor's degree in Computer Science, Information Technology, or a related field.
 - 2–4 years of experience in DevOps, system administration, infrastructure and cloud engineering.

 ### Technical Expertise